go-tutorials/overview/README.md

 ```

 #### Pointer
-Struct fields can be accessed through a struct pointer.
+Struct fields can be accessed through a struct pointer
 ##### Exercise 1: Access a struct with a struct pointer
 - Run here https://go.dev/tour/moretypes/4